WeegeeNumbuh1/FlightGazer/README.md

   - Units (aeronautical, metric, or imperial)
   - Clock style (12 hour or 24 hour)
   - Brightness based on time of day or when there's an active aircraft shown
+  - API limiting per day, by monthly cost, or even by the hour (those API calls can get expensive)
   - Writing to a stats file that keeps count of number of aircraft flying by per day (and API usage as well)
-  - API limiting per day or by monthly cost (those API calls can get expensive)
+  - Track a specific aircraft once it's detected by your ADS-B receiver
   - Colors 🌈
-  - Track a specific aircraft once it's detected by your ADS-B receiver
   - Switch between font styles
+  - and more
 - Known to work with [PiAware](https://www.flightaware.com/adsb/piaware/build), [ADSBExchange](https://www.adsbexchange.com/sd-card-docs/), [Ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder), and [ADSB.im](https://adsb.im/home) setups
   - Setups that were initially built around using AirNav Radar's `rbfeeder` or Flightradar24's [`Pi24`](https://www.flightradar24.com/build-your-own) need a single settings change (see [Tips](#tricks--tips))

 ### Other good stuff
 - Highly optimized and fast
-  - Worst case takes ~20ms on average from raw data to fully parsed, filtered, run through the selection algorithm, and formatted
+  - Worst case takes ~25ms on average from raw data to fully parsed, filtered, run through the selection algorithm, and formatted
-    - The above statistic taken from a Rasberry Pi Zero 2W w/ 32-bit OS operating as a 99th percentile (worldwide) ADS-B+UAT receiver at peak traffic
+    - The above statistic taken from a Rasberry Pi Zero 2W w/ 32-bit OS operating as a 99th percentile (worldwide) ADS-B+UAT receiver at peak traffic while sending data to multiple ADS-B aggregators with MLAT
 - Useful and detailed console output that shows the inner workings of FlightGazer
 - Small memory footprint once settled (10-40 MiB)
 - Fully Python based
-  - The python script has been verified to run in both Linux (Debian) and Windows
+  - The python script has been verified to run in both Linux (Debian) and Windows.
+(MacOS untested)
 - Runs from a initialization script that handles everything such as initial setup and running the python script (Linux only)
   - Set up to automatically start on boot via `systemd`
 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
 - Can be configured to run automatically inside `tmux`
-- 🆕 Program state is available in a json file for use elsewhere
+- Program state is available in a json file for use elsewhere
-- Robust and hard-to-break 🤞
+- Robust and hard-to-break
 - Constant development
 - Adequate documentation